startupbricks logo

 The titles are confusing, the responsibilities overlap, and the wrong hire can set your startup back months.

-This guide breaks down each role, when to hire them, and how to structure your technical leadership for success.
+This guide breaks down each role, when to hire them, 2025 salary benchmarks, hiring timelines, and provides a decision framework to help you structure your technical leadership for success.

 The Three Technical Leadership Roles